itiel/min-vm/README.md

 |   `6B`   | `mltb`, `mulb`, `mlb`                                  | Multiply ***a*** by ***b*** and store result in ***b***     |
 | | ***Halt***                                                                                                                    |
 |   `FF`   | `halt`, `hlt`, `stop`, `stp`                           | Stop simulation                                             |

-### The compiler ✍

-Technically an assembler, not a compiler, but it sounds *way cooler*. 😎

 ## Useful resources